-The red, thickened, and rough patches of psoriasis may occur anywhere, but are commonly found on the scalp, elbows, knees, palms, and soles.
+Symptoms of psoriasis are red, thickened, and rough patches on the skin.
+The patches can happen anywhere on the skin.
+They are most common on the scalp, elbows, knees, palms, and soles.
 Other symptoms include:

 - Silvery white scales